just-the-docs/just-the-docs/docs/ContributorHub/worker-proposals/Mainnet-Worker-Proposal-Guide.md

 -   Congratulations on getting the signal to submit a worker proposal to DXdao!

--   At this point, you’ve started the onboarding process, posted a draft of your worker proposal on [daotalk.org](https://daotalk.org), and the proposal was signalled for an on-chain DXdao vote.
+-   At this point, you’ve started the onboarding process, posted a draft of your worker proposal on <a href="https://daotalk.org" target="_blank">daotalk.org</a> , and the proposal was signalled for an on-chain DXdao vote.

 -   For details on what should be in the worker proposal, go to DXdao’s Contributor Guidelines -- Worker Compensation section.